KIPAC/StatisticalMethods/doc/README.md

 old notes available [here](http://statweb.stanford.edu/~susan/courses/s116/)) or physics (undergraduate statistical mechanics and/or quantum mechanics) courses will be helpful.

 2. Basic familiarity with writing code in Python, or a burning desire to learn quickly.
+No Python knowledge is needed for the first few lessons, but, this being a hands-on course, the amount of code and coding increases quickly after that.
+It's of course possible to do the various exercises using some other language or environment; we will stick with Python for consistency.

 ## Textbooks